jupyter/jupyter/docs/source/projects/jupyter-command.rst

 .. option:: --runtime-dir

-   Show the location of the data directory.
+   Show the location of the runtime directory.

 .. option:: --paths